RMWinslow/papersdrafts/contagion/poisson approach.md

 - can be either positive or negative
 - within range, right term always negative
 - potential optimums wherever normal marginal utility equal to marginal disease disutility
+- marginal disutility from disease risk is strictly decreasing.
+Most of the risk is front loaded on those first few connections.

+### Second derivatives

+$$$$

 # TODO tomorrow: